-Fort Lauderdale Assault & Battery Lawyer
+Assault & Battery Lawyer Fort Lauderdale, FL

-Penalties for Assault & Battery in Florida
+Consequences for Assault & Battery Crimes in Florida

-The penalties of either an assault or battery charge depends on the type of offense that was committed.
+In Florida, the penalties of either an assault or battery charge depends on the type of offense that was committed.
 If someone was hurt in the altercation, this will likely be taken into account.

-- Assault (second-degree misdemeanor): 60 days in jail & $500 fine
+- Simple assault (second-degree misdemeanor): 60 days in jail and $500 fine

 - Battery (first-degree misdemeanor): 1 year in jail and $1,000 fine

 - Aggravated assault (third-degree felony): 5 years in jail and $5,000 fine